(Last updated on: 28/05/2022)

 When many people think about the tourism industry they visualise only the front-line workers- the Holiday Representative, the Waiter, the Diving Instructor.
 But in reality, the tourism industry stretches much, much further than this.

-Importance of tourism to the tourist
+Why tourism is important to the tourist

 When we discuss the importance of tourism it is often somewhat one-sided, taking into consideration predominantly those working in the industry and their connections.